Sexual Misconduct Formal Investigation Process

 - If you are located at the Eastern campus, you will need to schedule an intake with Katie Freeman.

-During the formal investigation process, you can participate in an interview, provide witnesses, and submit documentation with an Office of Equity investigator.
-The individual who allegedly committed the sexual misconduct can also participate in an interview, provide witnesses, and submit documentation.
+During the formal investigation process, you can participate in an interview, provide witnesses, and submit documentation/evidence to an Office of Equity investigator.
+The individual who allegedly committed the sexual misconduct can also participate in an interview, provide witnesses, and submit documentation/evidence.

 Both parties will then be able to review all the evidence collected during the investigation and provide a written response.

-After the written responses are submitted, the investigator will give both parties the investigation report.
-The parties can then submit a second written response to the investigation report.
+After the written responses are submitted, the investigator will give both parties the preliminary investigation report.
+The parties can then submit a written response to the preliminary investigation report.
+The investigator will then issue the final investigation report.

 A live hearing will be held where a three-person panel will hear all of the parties and witnesses' testimonies and review the evidence collected.
 They will also review information related to a possible sanction.